Summay of Ideas Discussed at the March 6, 2010 Save Muni Summit

 By Howard Wong (415)-982-5055

-With the San Francisco Municipal Transportation Agency (SFMTA) facing multi-year budget deficits and service cuts, over 120 representatives of 60 neighborhood organizations and transportation advocacy groups met on a Saturday morning in March 2010 to analyze and offer creative and innovative solutions---both short term and long term.
-Though perspectives varied, everyone agreed that fixing the existing Municipal Railway (Muni) system was a top priority item for San Francisco.
+With the San Francisco Municipal Transportation Agency (SFMTA) facing multi-year budget deficits and service cuts, over 120 representatives of 60 neighborhood organizations and transportation advocacy groups met on a Saturday morning in March 2010 to discuss the problem.
+Though perspectives varied, everyone agreed that fixing the existing Municipal Railway (Muni) system remained a top priority item for San Francisco.

 MUNI FACES MULTI-YEAR BUDGET DEFICITS AND SERVICE CUTS